dotnet/runtime/src/coreclr/src/ToolBox/SOS/SOSAndICorDebug.md

 ### What’s checked in - suboptimal

 For MQ, SOS activates mscordbi.dll via the “typical” mechanism of calling into mscoree.dll to get the ICLRDebugging interface, on which SOS calls OpenVirtualProcess.
-Although this works, it sucks.
+Although this works, it is not ideal.
 It assumes the CLR you want to debug has been formally installed onto the debugging machine (complete with mscoree.dll in your system32 / syswow64 directory).

 ### Recommendation